Social Icons

 (Spoiler Alert)

 The man behind all the chaos in the movie was in disguise from the people of the magic world.
-The lead Newt and his fighting companion Tina were the one that knew he had bad intentions.
+The lead, Newt, and his fighting companion Tina were the ones who knew he had bad intentions.
 When the problem was allegedly destroyed by the Aurors, the villain got mad and exposed himself.

-Here is an act you will expect in a children’s book, but Rowling who is writing this for a more matured audience could have found a better way to expose the disguised villain.
+This is an act you would expect in a children’s book, but Rowling, who is writing this for a more mature audience, could have found a better way to expose the disguised villain.

 Visually captivating?
 The answer will be yes.

-In this movie, we are introduced to a new set of characters, with four being the main and they are led by Newt Scamander (a magizoologist) who came to America to release a creature native to America.
+In this movie, we are introduced to a new set of characters, with four being the main focus.
+They are led by Newt Scamander (a magizoologist) who came to America to release a creature native to the country.
 He is the future author of the Hogwarts School of Witchcraft and Wizardry textbook, Fantastic Beasts and Where to Find Them.
-He is accompanied by a demoted/former Auror Tina who was in search of a way to gain back her position as an Auror.
-As she was in pursuit of Newt when she noticed he released some creatures into the outside world.
-At present America is being under attack by what the magical world believed to be magical creatures.
+He is accompanied by a demoted/former Auror, Tina, who was in search of a way to regain her position as an Auror.
+She pursued Newt when she noticed he released some creatures into the outside world.
+At present, America is under attack by what the magical world believes to be magical creatures.
 Tina thought Newt was the person responsible.

-Along for the ride was Jacob Kowalski a muggle whom Newt met in the bank when he was trying to catch a creature he mistakenly allowed to get out.
-Kowalski and Newt latter became friends as they went together to hunt down Newt’s creatures that got out of his Zoo suitcase.
-The group also had a forth party in Queenie (Tina’s sister) an accomplished Legilimency who had taken a liking into Kowalski.
+Along for the ride was Jacob Kowalski, a Muggle whom Newt met in the bank when he was trying to catch a creature he mistakenly allowed to escape.
+Kowalski and Newt later became friends as they went together to hunt down Newt’s creatures that got out of his zoo suitcase.
+The group also had a fourth party in Queenie (Tina’s sister), an accomplished Legilimens who had taken a liking to Kowalski.

-Fantastic Beasts and Where to Find Them is not a movie I will be looking forward to seeing the next part.
+Fantastic Beasts and Where to Find Them is not a movie I will be looking forward to seeing the next part of.

 Doctor Strange (2016)